-Work with business units on having dedicated business-oriented cybersecurity resources for within those units to ensure company-wide cybersecurity resources for within those units to ensure company-v enforcement of security principles.
+Work with business units on having dedicated business-oriented cybersecurity resources for within those units to ensure company-wide enforcement of security principles.

-Question 5: How effective is our security program, and is our current investment strategy aligned to it properly?
+How effective is our security program, and is our current investment strategy aligned to it properly?

 This question is all about alignment between security program and investment strategy.